jhoelzl/HRTF-Individualization/readme.md

 HRFT Adaptation Tool in Matlab
 =========================
+This tool consists of a set of matlab functions and GUIs to provide an customization process of HRTFs using three open access HRTF databases.

 Individual head-related transfer functions (HRTFs) can be used to generate virtual sound sources over headphones.
 According to the model of HRTF individualization using Principal Components (PCs), a Principal